bocoup/learn-ansible/exercises/variables-loops-and-filters/overview.md

  - How do you loop over an list or dictionary in Ansible?
  - What are filters used for?
  - What other looping constructs does Ansible support?
+ - How might you specify multiple public keys with a single invocation of the [authorized_key] module?

 [jinja2]: http://jinja.pocoo.org/docs/dev/
 [several valid places]: http://docs.ansible.com/ansible/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable